Explainability (XAI) techniques for Deep Learning and limitations

 A. Local Approximation

-Local approximation methods explain model behavior on a small, representative subset of data.
-These methods work by concentrating on specific instances and approximating the model’s behavior locally:
+Local approximation techniques describe model behavior on a small, but representative subset of data.
+Such techniques operate by focusing on individual instances and locally approximate the model's behavior:

-- LIME (Local Interpretable Model-Agnostic Explanations): Builds a surrogate model (often linear) around a specific prediction to explain influential features within that neighbourhood.
+- LIME (Local Interpretable Model-Agnostic Explanations): Constructs a surrogate model (usually linear) around a particular prediction to describe important features in that local neighborhood.

 B. Model Translation

-Model translation methods aim to approximate the entire model with a simpler model, mapping input features to predictions:
+Model translation methods aim to approximate the whole model with a simpler model, mapping input features to predictions:

 - Tree-Based Models, Graphs, and Rule-Based Systems: Translate complex neural networks into interpretable formats like decision trees or rule-based representations, allowing a more transparent understanding of decision processes.
-However, this often leads to an oversimplification, as continuous model behavior is approximated by discrete rules, which may not capture all nuances.
+The process, however, often oversimplifies the continuous model behavior, which is approximated by discrete rules, which might not capture all nuances.

-- Methods like SARFA (Saliency-Aware Reinforcement Learning Framework) are used for RL entities.
+- Methods like SARFA (Saliency-Aware Reinforcement Learning Framework) are applied for RL entities.

 Current Methods of Explainable AI (XAI) fail to capture the complexities of deep learning models